SMART Permission Tickets

 • Sign tickets with keys published at {iss}/.well-known/jwks.json

-• Include claims: iss, aud, exp, iat, jti, ticket_type, subject, and access; include context when the ticket type defines context fields
+• Include claims: iss, aud, exp, iat, jti, ticket_type, subject, and access; include the profile claims and access constraints the ticket type requires

 • Include aud_type: "trust_framework" when aud identifies a trust framework